 Someone with SPD can experience difficulty with all, some or just one of the senses.
 The person can be over reactive to one of the senses and under reactive to another.
 Each person who experiences SPD is unique and has his or her own unique experiences with each of the 7 senses:

 Children who experience SPD often have difficulty paying attention in the classroom, playing well with others and experiencing their world in a positive way.
 This is because simple things, like the sound of a vacuum, the texture of mashed potatoes, or the feeling of sitting on a swing can be so overwhelming to the child that the child feels threatened.

 Sensory Processing Disorder can be diagnosed by an Occupational Therapist (OT) through a sensory evaluation that measures how the child responds to the 7 senses.
 The evaluation will indicate which senses the child overreacts to, underreacts to and reacts normally to.

 Once the evaluation is complete, the OT will recommend occupational therapy to target the reaction issues that the child has.
 When the child’s responses to sensory stimuli aren’t accompanied by behavioral problems, OT can be sufficient to help treat the child’s condition.
 However, often times, behaviors have developed that may not be resolved through OT alone.

-Contact me today to learn more about SPD therapy and how I can help.
+Contact us today to learn more about SPD therapy and how I can help.

-For more detailed information on SPD, check out one of my previous blogs that explains what a child experiences with SPD.
+For more detailed information on SPD, check out one of our previous blogs that explains what a child experiences with SPD.